Struggling with understanding and speaking Italian? Let me show you how to (really) learn it doing what you love.

-Have you been studying Italian but when you try to speak, you instantly freeze?
+And when you try to speak, you simply freeze.

 Hi, my name is Moreno.
 I'm passionate about teaching you how to (really) learn Italian.
-Using content that brings the fun back into learning.
-Through stories, movies, comics.
+Using content and methods that bring the joy back into learning.

 Of course he was.
-He had studied English at school for many years.
-He always did all grammar exercises and memorized lots of random vocabulary lists.
+He had been studying English at school for many years.

 But then he was confronted with reality.
 When he arrived to England all of his confidence vanished.

-He could hardly understand anyone.
+The receptionist at the hotel seemed to talk a different language.
 Even a simple order at the restaurant was a nightmare.
-He began to constantly think about how to apply the grammar rules he learned.
+He began to constantly think about how to form sentences that make any sense.

 If the restaurant hadn't closed, he would still be there thinking about what to say.